This post contains affiliate links. As an Amazon Affiliate, HealthSmart! Kids earns from qualifying purchases.

 Thankfully, there's a growing movement toward healthier options that skip the artificial stuff in favor of natural ingredients.
 Here are some brands offering dye-free options for those beloved kid-friendly foods:

 Macaroni and Cheese: Swap out the traditional boxed mac and cheese for brands like Annie's Homegrown.
-They use natural colorings from sources like annatto and turmeric, so you can feel good about what you're serving.
+They use natural colorings from plant sources, so you can feel good about what you're serving.

 Fruit Snacks: Look for gummy bears and other favorite fruit snack shapes from brands like Black Forest, Annie's, and Yum Earth.
 These delicious treats are made with real fruit and no artificial dyes or flavors.